cardano-foundation/CIPs/CIP-0013/README.md

 ## Abstract

-This proposal describes a basic URI scheme with two specific protocols to handle Ada transfers and links to weighted lists of stake pools.
+This describes a general standard URI scheme with two specific protocols to handle Ada transfers and links to weighted lists of stake pools.

 ## Motivation: why is this CIP necessary?